openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  a *typeReference* fails to name an accessible interface type (see :ref:`Scopes`).
+-  *typeReference* fails to name an accessible interface type (see :ref:`Scopes`).

--  any type argument of a *typeReference* is a wildcard type argument.
+-  Any type argument of *typeReference* is a wildcard type argument.

--  an interface is repeated as a direct superinterface in a single *implements* clause (even if such interface is named differently).
+-  An interface is repeated as a direct superinterface in a single *implements* clause (even if that interface is named differently).

 .. index::
    class declaration